bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 I don't think you should rely on the fact that Concurrent Mode will solve all you performance issues.
 However, I think it will be a nice helper in the heavy list-rendering React-applications out there.

 If you are curious about this new feature and you want to try it, our God of Bloggs have written a nice post about it.
 You guessed right, Kent C. Dodds wrote about [how to enable Concurrent Mode](https://kentcdodds.com/blog/how-to-enable-react-concurrent-mode).

+# When will it come?!

+Fun-fact, the new Facebook website which is in development uses Concurrent Mode!
+This  is to verify and test that Concurrent Mode is really needed and is stable enough to release.
+We haven't gotten a specific date yet, but from their blog they have written:

+> ... we expect to provide a 16.x release with opt-in support for them this year.